Hi! I’m Johanna. (It’s pronounced like the name Hannah…just put a Jo in front.) You can also call me Jo, for short.

 I’m certified through the Courageous Living Coach Certification program, which is rooted in a holistic philosophy grounded in supporting clients where they’re at.
 Learn how we can work together to help you creatively use all aspects of who you are to show up as yourself in every situation.

 I started this blog in 2014 because the work I was doing with my life coach was changing the way I thought about myself and my relationships and what was possible.
 I couldn’t keep what I was learning to myself!
 My writing has also appeared on Tiny Buddha, Kind Over Matter, Becoming Who You Are, The Mudroom, Possibility of Change, and more.

 Every couple weeks I send a note to readers including recent blog posts, questions to further conversation, links I’ve learned from lately, and, every so often, a little something extra.
-Subscribe and gain access to the community library of self-trust resources.
+Subscribe and gain access to an entire library of self-trust resources.

-When I’m not coaching or writing, you can find me sewing clothes that fit my long arms and quietly creative spirit, walking in the woods, or playing tug-of-war with my Boston Terrier.
+When I’m not coaching or writing, you can find me sewing my own clothes, walking in the woods, or playing tug-of-war with my Boston terrier, Pixel.